BCDA-APS/use_bluesky/notes/2017-03-28-range-checking.md

 ## limits check before a scan

-This was not caught until the specific move that would violate the limits was caught by ophyd.
+*A*: This was not caught until the specific move that would violate the limits was caught by ophyd.
 Again, this returned `LimitError: Value 5.125 outside of range: [-5.0, 5.0]` but only after the first three points of the scan had been collected.